reselbob/IMBOB/README.md

 The project code shows readers how to implement a GraphQL schema that includes typedefs, resolvers and subscriptions.
 The API published by this projects supports [Queries and Mutations](https://graphql.org/learn/queries/).
 Also, the project supports event messaging by way of a subscription server that gets invoked as part of the overall server startup.

+## About the Application Data

+This application uses a set of local  text files to store application data in JSON format.
+The intention is to make the application self contained.
+Thus, all that's required to use and learn from the application is to install and invoke it.
+Granted, using text files to store data is not an optimal technique for data storage.
+But, that the purpose of this application is provide examples for using
+GraphQL running under an Apollo Server 2.0, the technique will suffice for now.

 ## Basic Data Types

-There are data structures used to create various GraphQL object types.
+There are 3 data structures used to create various GraphQL object types.
 These data structures are `Movie`, `Person` and `Triple`.
-As the name implies, `Movie` describes a movie, `Person` describes a person and `Tripe` describes a connection between two people.
+As the names imply, `Movie` describes a movie, `Person` describes a person and `Tripe` describes a connection between two people.

-An `Person` and `Actor` are GraphQl types that implements the GrpahQL interface, `Personable`.
+A `Person` and `Actor` are GraphQl types that implements the GrpahQL interface, `Personable`.
 However, the GraphQL type, `Actor` has no datastore of its own.
-A collection of `Actor` types are attached to the data structure, `Movie`.
-An `Actor` can be retrieved independent of a `Movie`.
-Logic internal to the API will extract an `Actor` from a `Movie` and present one or many accordingly.
+A collection of `Actor` objects are attached to the data structure, `Movie`.
+But, an `Actor` can be retrieved independent of a `Movie`.
+Logic internal to the API extracts  `Actor` objects from the `Movie` objects in the system and presents one or many accordingly.

 ## An `Actor` Must Have a `Person` ID

-In order to add an `Actor` to a movie, the base data repesenting that actor must exist already as a `Person`.
+In order to add an `Actor` to a movie, the base data repesenting that actor must exist already in the system as a `Person`.
-In other words, in order for an `Actor` to be added to a `Movie`, you must provide the unique identifier, `id` of the corresponding `Person` as it exists in the `Persons` collection of the API.
+In order for an `Actor` to be added to a `Movie`, you must provide the unique identifier, `id` of the corresponding `Person` as it exists in the `Persons` collection of the API.
 Adding an `Actor` without a `Person.id` will throw an error.